-While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at network pharmacies.
+While you are a Member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at network pharmacies.
 You should also show the provider your Medicaid card.
 Here's a sample membership card to show you what yours will look like:

-Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
-If you use your Medicare card instead of your Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) membership card, you may have to pay the full cost of medical services yourself.
+Do NOT use your red, white, and blue Medicare card for covered medical services while you are a Member of this plan.
 Keep your Medicare card in a safe place.
 You may be asked to show it if you need hospital services, hospice services, or participate in routine research studies.

-Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) membership card while you are a plan member, you may have to pay the full cost yourself.
+Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Community First Medicare Advantage D-SNP (HMO) membership card to get covered services while you are a plan Member, you may have to pay the full cost yourself.

 If your plan membership card is damaged, lost, or stolen, call Member Services right away and we will send you a new card.
-(Phone numbers for Member Services are printed on the cover of this booklet.)
+(Phone numbers for Member Services are printed on the cover of this document.)